strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 * Only ‘active clients’ are reported.
 A Client is defined as ‘active’ and in scope for inclusion in this report if they had one or more Service Contacts recorded in the period.
+The episode must have a 'Principal Focus of Treatment Plan' flagged as 'Low intensity psychological intervention'
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Service Contacts flagged as ‘No Show’ are not included for this purpose
-* Population is calculated from Estimated Regional Population figures.
+* Population is calculated from Estimated Regional Population figures
-* KPI is measured in clients per 10,000 population.
+* KPI is measured in clients per 100,000 population

 .. _category-acc-2: